 Summarising, I suggest the two defining characteristics of MMT are: (1) a theory of public finance, which identifies inflation as the constraint on deficits, and advocates fiscal dominance; and a belief that (2) money is a liability of the state.
 The latter is false.
 One feature of a liability is that in order to transfer it voluntarily to another party you must pay them a positive sum.
-If the printing press simply generated state liabilities, the state would sell it to the private sector at any value greater than zero.
-Funnily enough, this doesn’t happen!
+According to MMT, the supposed ‘liability’ money confers on the government is that it is accepted in payment for taxes and other government services.
+Funnily enough, everyone else accepts the same money as payment, without further inducement.

 Twitter can be very useful.
 The debate that followed this post provides lots of supporting evidence of the repeated use of RWF.
 Frequently, inverted commas are used to signal that the same word is being applied to identify something different.
 It also provides evidence of the ‘football team’ approach to thought.
 In a debate with thoughtful individuals on both sides, beware those that cede nothing, or ‘like’ only one side of the debate.
 Bias can be revealed by behaviour.